MrLightgun/MiSTerSindenDriver/README.md

 I find scrolling through Periphery tends to kick the lightgun into life, you should see the crosshair move when you exit the menu
 You can turn the crosshair off but it is useful when learning and testing.

+If your border is not showing, clearly because the edges are cut off, change the video settings in the core, it probably changes depending on your resolution and display but I find setting scale to "Wider HV-Integer" helps in most cases.
+Having black around the outside of the white border helps lightgun performance anyway.

+The part where you do "Define NES buttons" doesn't always save for me, I'm not sure what the trick is, sometimes on a build I restart and it keeps the settings perfectly, other times I have to redo it and it won't save.
+Not sure what the trick is.

 So far these are the working cores with a couple of highlights:
 NES_Sinden - Duck Hunt